 Newsroom-friendly transcription with collaborative story editing.

 Trint is shaped for newsroom and editorial teams.
-Its biggest strength: built for collaborative newsroom workflows.
 Cost is steep: ~$80/seat Starter and $100/seat Advanced, annual billing required

 It's a paid tool in the $$ range.
 Some plans have a free trial — check the latest on their pricing page.